wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 ---

 Got the subtractive synthesizer working.
-For now it's just the basic tutorial one (16 sines and 16 envelopes), but I think it'll be pretty easy to change the architecture later.
+* For now it's just the basic tutorial one (16 sines and 16 envelopes), but I think it'll be pretty easy to change the architecture later.
+* Also organized the sampler into classes.
+Side note: Allolib + Gamma is really cool and handles all the complex code so it's actually really easy to make cool stuff.

 I also got started ordering proof of concept parts, and GOD DAMN are SMD breakout boards expensive (Adafruit ones are ~$2.5 each but almost all others are >$7)
 {% include embed.html url="https://www.youtube.com/embed/9Ugzczsdl9c" %}